 Participant Clothing: If you wish to drop off a bag or clothing whilst participating in the event, you may do so at the marquee marked Clothing Drop Off in the Parkland.
 Simply attach your clothing tear off from your event race bib.
 Please do not leave any valuables (RTG will not be liable for the replacement of any personal possessions lost or damaged).

 Public Toilets: Are located directly opposite the Halls Gap Centenary Hall in the parklands and on course for the 12km runners at Lake Bellfield.

 Note: There will also be general public (pedestrians and bike riders) using the course, so please be aware you are sharing the path and trails with others.

 Traffic Management: Will be in place along the course.

 Drink Stations: Will be located every 2-3km on course and at the Assembly Area plus just past the Finish Line in Parkland.

 Presentations: The first three males and first three females in the 21km, 12km and 6km runs and the first across the line in the U15 categories will be presented with their medals on the morning at the assembly area.
 Placegetters will be awarded based on gun time and it is the responsibility of the participant to position themselves closest to the start line, should they believe they have a chance of placing in the event.

-Medical Assistance: A First Aid officer will be in attendance in the assembly area.
+Medical Assistance: First Aid will be in attendance in the assembly area.
 If you have any medical issues, please advise one of the course marshals or drink station attendants.

 Recommendations: a) Seek medical advice to ensure that you are fit to compete and this advice is obtained regularly and with the specific demands of this event in mind, and: b) Take appropriate steps to ensure that you are hydrated prior to, and during, the event.